ArtemisKS/nearbyPlaces/README.md

 # NearbyPlaces
+This app lets you surf through nearby places to eat on the map

 ## ```NearbyPlaces``` is a food places searching app (done in a day)
 It gives you the list of food places from [this site](https://developers.arcgis.com/)